 - Specify the tasks the phlebotomist is allowed to perform and which they are not.
 The scope of the lab employee's duties should be limited solely to those necessary for specimen collection and testing specifically for the outside lab and nothing else.

 - Develop a system of oversight.
 When it comes to protecting your medical practice from AKS violations, you must remain vigilant.
 Do not rely solely on a written contract between your practice and the laboratory nor depend exclusively on the outside testing lab to ensure that their employees adhere to the provisions in your agreement.
 You should develop your own methods for oversight in your office and strictly monitor the phlebotomist for compliance.
 It may be tempting for a friendly lab employee to lend a hand around the office, but those moments of helpfulness can lead to severe consequences.

 - Do not charge for lab services.
 The physician or provider hosting the lab employee may not charge for the services the phlebotomist provides.

 - Have a strong legal team by your side.
 If you are a physician, practice manager, or other health care provider and you are considering including a lab-placed phlebotomist in your practice, you should consult with an experienced attorney first.
 With over 100 years of collective experience in health and medical law, the lawyers at Hendershot Cowart P.C. are well prepared to provide the counsel you need – including contract reviews – to stay compliant with the AKS and the Texas Patient Solicitation Act.

-To schedule a consultation with one of our skilled attorneys, reach out to our law firm at (713) 909-7323 or send us a message online.
+To schedule a consultation with one of our health law attorneys, reach out to our law firm at (713) 909-7323 or send us a message online.